Machu Picchu: A Dream Come True

 20180223_152533_edit.jpg

-We jumped back on the bus down the mountain toward Aguas Calientes and finally took a moment to relax even though the ride down was no less terrifying than the way up.
+After exiting, we jumped on the bus back down the mountain toward Aguas Calientes and finally took a moment to relax even though the ride down was no less terrifying than the one up.

-Back in town with a little time to spare we ate at an open-air food market above the shops, then boarded our trains back to Ollantaytambo (not as nice as the way there).
-When the trains arrived in Ollantaytambo hundreds of people unloaded and it was utter chaos.
+Back in town with a little time to spare we ate at an open-air food market above the shops, then boarded our trains to Ollantaytambo (not as nice as the way there).
+When the trains arrived in Ollantaytambo after dark, hundreds of people unloaded; it was utter chaos.
 Esau and I were able to agree on a price of 10 soles for a collectivo back to Cusco.
 The drive was nearly two hours.
 What an incredible day!

 Previous